eiji03aero/shota/README.md

 Hobby project to dig into the potential of Next.js

 # Todo
+- [ ] Fix my page content not updated
+    - open thread summary and come back
+    - then you see the content won't be updated
+- [ ] Impl authentication for admin
+- [ ] Impl top page
+- [x] Impl view history feature
-- [ ] Unify how it is layouted
+- [x] Unify how it is layouted
     - define component
     - so that it applies to loader as well
-- [ ] Impl authentication for admin
-- [ ] Impl top page
-- [ ] Impl view history feature
 - [x] Impl thread comment forum
 - [x] Impl user identifier with cookie
 - [x] Impl Thread list search